Louis De Jaeger

 Louis De Jaeger (born 12 January 1994) is a Belgian entrepreneur, garden and landscape designer, author and award-winning filmmaker from Bruges.
 Together with Dirk Draulans, Steven Vromman and Mies Meulders, he founded the ByeByeGrass-campaign with which he calls upon citizens as well as the government to replace as many lawns as possible by a more sustainable alternative.
+He also co-founded the Food Forest Institute which researches the feasibility of food forest production.

 He became well known in Belgium by sending a letter to King Philip asking him to transform his royal lawns into flower meadows and by making a plea in the Flemish Parliament.
 Worldwide, he designs food forests, gardens and sustainable agricultural projects with his company Commensalist.

 Food forests

 De Jaeger co-founded the Food Forest Institute together with Ben Brumagne.
 Food Forest Institute is Belgian organisation that researches the feasibility of food forest production in agriculture and wants to promote this form of land use.
 He also called for making Brussels an edible capital.
 With the Food Forest Podcast, he introduces well-known food foresters to the general public.
 He was appointed by the Department of Agriculture and Fisheries to develop a food forest strategy for Flanders.